unit-mesh/auto-dev/README.md

     - AutoDocument.
 Auto generate document.
     - AutoArkUI.
 Auto generate HarmonyOS ArkUI code.
 - Copilot mode
+    - AutoDev will help you find bug, explain code, trace exception, generate commits, and more.
     - Pattern specific.Based on your code context like (Controller, Service `import`), AutoDev will suggest you the best code.
     - Related code.
 Based on recent file changes, AutoDev will call calculate similar chunk to generate the best code.
-    - AutoDev will help you find bug, explain code, trace exception, generate commits, and more.
 - Chat mode
     - Chat with AI.
     - Chat with selection code.
     - Chat with code context-aware (To be implemented).
 - Customize.
     - Custom specification of prompt.
+For example, Controller, Service, Repository, Model, etc.
     - Custom intention action.
 You can add your own intention action.
     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
     - Custom Living documentation.